rmotani/paleomass/Options.md

 ## Fin/Flipper/Cephalofoil Positions and Orientations

 ### Caudal fin
+- cfin.adj.lat ......
+Position adjustment along the X axis (bilateral axis) for the caudal fin, in pixels.
 - cfin.adj.up ......
 Position adjustment along the Y axis (dorso-ventral axis) for the caudal fin, in pixels.
 - cfin.onset ......
 Position adjustment along the Z axis (cranio-caudal axis) for the caudal fin, in pixels.